cochran-at-niche/cs101/1_LifeInTheShell/README.md

         - `which bash`
         - `which which` :mindblown:
         - `which cd` :thinking:

-## What is a process?
+        - `type cd`

+## Process Management

-An instance of an executing program.
+A process is an instance of an executing program.

 Processes have:
     - Process ID (PID)